rroethof/roethof.net/content/posts/2025/11/eus-digital-overreach-cbdc-chat-control/index.md

  * The Stark Reality: This is the death knell for financial anonymity.
 A CBDC gives central banks and politicians a god-mode view into every single transaction.
 Cash, the last bastion of freedom, gets stabbed in the back.

- * The Real Danger: Programmable money—funds with expiry dates, spending restrictions, political strings attached.
+ * The Real Danger: Programmable money, funds with expiry dates, spending restrictions, political strings attached.
 Think the government dislikes your politics?
 Poof, your money doesn’t work at the protest.
 This isn’t convenience; it’s total control.

 ### Chat Control: ‘Protecting the Children’ to Spy on Everyone

  * The Sales Pitch: Mandatory scanning of private messages across platforms to combat child sexual abuse material (CSAM) and terrorism.

- * The Stark Reality: An all-access backdoor into your private life, designed to destroy end-to-end encryption—the one thing keeping our digital lives private.
+ * The Stark Reality: An all-access backdoor into your private life, designed to destroy end-to-end encryption, the one thing keeping our digital lives private.

  * The Mechanism: Every message, photo, and video must be pre-scanned before encryption.
 Everyone is a suspect; every chat is potential evidence for the state.